 There are some more hidden goodies in the proposal.
 Most constructions of

-objects will become temporary std::string_view
+temporary std::string objects will become temporary std::string_view

 objects.
 The latter is much cheaper to create and consumes less memory.
 There

-are several other typedefs using a std::string_view
+are several other typedefs using a std::string_view, but will probably not be

 used a lot.